Christmas visitors are not like normal visitors.

 2. Invite them to receive Christ.

 The one force that can change a person’s mind about church attendance is the Holy Spirit.
-I believe every church should present an invitation to Christ at every Christmas, Easter, and funeral service.
+I believe every church should present an invitation to Christ at least at every Christmas, Easter, and funeral service.

 Many churches miss this opportunity.